moincreemers/swt/features.md

 - added PageHeaders module to handle window resize to set the correct padding on page_inner when page header and/or footer are present.
 - navigation panels (left/right) similar to page header/footer
+- Select boxes that have a value selected other than the first item, are reset to the first item when a page is activated.
+This is presumably caused by data source refresh.

 ## Rejected